HimangiM/Just-Go-with-the-Flow-Self-Supervised-Scene-Flow-Estimation/README.md

    ```
    bash src/commands/command_evaluate_kitti.sh
    ```
-   We will release a pretrained model for evaluation soon.

 ### Visualization
 You can use ```Open3d``` to visualize the results.
 A sample script is given in visualization.py